elephantscale/internet2-cloud-course-v2/labs/05-datastores/NoSQL.md

     $   cbt read my-table
     ```

-* What values you see?
+* What values do you see?
 Notice the modification timestamps

 * Create another row `r2`, with a new column `c10`